 - Global G-9-8-3/4 inch, 22cm Bread Knife

 My all-time favorite knife for cutting tomatoes is a serrated bread knife by Global.
 Primarily I like it because it is versatile.
 Meaning that I don’t have to have a separate knife for just tomatoes.
 This knife has been with me for 9 years, and many kitchens.
 If taken care of properly, you will never need to replace this high-quality tomato knife.
 The best tomato knife does not have to be labeled specifically for slicing tomatoes.
+Sometimes you want to freeze figs in order to preserve them.
+A tomato knife will come in handy for chopping figs. Since they have soft flesh and might not cut through easily with a straight knife.

 The Global brand of knives came into fruition in the ’80s.
 Each Global knife is carefully weighted during the manufacturing process.
 Hence, providing the perfect balance.
 Global knives stay sharp much longer than other brands.
 Firstly this is due to the fact that they use elements molybdenum and vanadium.
 Secondly Global uses a straight edge for their knives as opposed to other companies who use a beveled edge.
 If you have a beveled edge knife you will need to sharpen it more frequently.